 Marni: FMC detox drink, 10-15 min morning sunshine, 30-45 min walk or hike with dog, weekly 2-3x / week tanning (UV A & B) & red light 10-12 min of each, key supplements (foods based vitamins, minerals, mushrooms blend, anti-inflammatories e.g. turmeric), listening to music.
 Weather permitting, “grounding” by walking barefoot.

 Vince: Same as above.
-Plus daily formal mediation practice, 10 min calisthenics (jumping jacks, push-ups, pull-ups, etc.).
+Plus daily formal mediation practice, 10 min calisthenics (jumping jacks, push-ups, pull-ups, etc.), 3 - 5 mile run.
 Weekly journaling, written gratitude & appreciation.
-Running 3 - 5 miles.
+Weekend 2-4 hr solo run or hike.

 We both follow our (Akamai) oral care and body care routines.

 What’s a “good habit” you’re having a hard time adopting / practicing?